muhammad-tamim/JavaScript-notes/README.md

 - **Joining and Splitting:**

-split() → converts a string → array join() → converts an array → string
+- split() → converts a string to array
+- join() → converts an array to string

 ```js
 const str = "Hello";